TUW-GEO/ascat/README.rst

 Supported Products
 ==================

-This give a short overview over the supported products.
+This gives a short overview over the supported products.
 Please see the documentation for detailed examples of how to work with a product.

 Read ASCAT data from different sources into a common format supported by pytesmo